The basics

 - You want to own your code and your infrastructure

-- Your site doesn't require user login, real-time dashboards, or complex app logic
+- Your site doesn't require user login, transactional workflows, or complex write operations

 Consider Next.js instead when: